JLatham85/vikodes-saga-for-knowledge/README.md

 #### **Languages**

-- HTML5
+- HTML5 — For semantic structure and accessible layout
-- CSS
-- JS
+- CSS3 — For styling, responsive design, and immersive visual presentation
+- JavaScript (ES6+) — For interactivity, animations, and quiz logic
+- Markdown — Used for documentation, including README and GitHub issues

 #### **Libraries and Framework** <!--List below is genric add/ remove where necessary-->

-- Bootstrap
-- Font Awesone
+- jQuery — Simplifies DOM traversal, event handling, and animations
+- Font Awesome — Provides scalable vector icons for UI elements and feedback
-- Google Fonts
+- Google Fonts — Delivers custom typography (e.g., Cinzel, Open Sans) for immersive styling
+- Bootstrap or Tailwind (optional) — For rapid layout prototyping or utility-based styling
 - Favicon

+Planned or optional additions:
+- Chart.js — For visualizing progress, stats, or flashcard performance
+- i18next — For future multilingual support and internationalization
+- GSAP or Anime.js — For advanced animations and battle effects

 #### **Tools** <!--List below is genric add/ remove where necessary-->

-- VS Code
+- Visual Studio Code — Primary code editor for HTML, CSS, and JavaScript development
+- Git & GitHub — Version control and collaborative repository management
-- GitHub
+- GitHub Projects — For tracking user stories, tasks, and progress
-- GitPod
-- Balsamiq
+- Figma (planned) — For wireframe design and UI prototyping
+- Google Fonts — For importing custom typefaces
+- Font Awesome — For scalable iconography
+- WAVE & Lighthouse — For accessibility and performance testing
-- W3C HTML Validation
+- W3C HTML Validator — Ensures semantic, standards-compliant HTML structure
-- W3C CSS Validation
+- W3C CSS Validator — Verifies CSS syntax and flags potential styling issues
-- Copilot
-- Canva
+- Copilot — AI-powered coding companion used for iterative development, debugging, and creative problem-solving
+- Markdown — For structured documentation and GitHub formatting
+- Netlify / GitHub Pages — For deployment and live hosting

 </details>